tournetorres/mvp/README.md

   * Option to message to make plans, set book club date, etc, etc.

-## Problem ##
+## What problem does it solve? ##
-  > Dates suck - finding friends sucks.
+   Dates suck - finding friends sucks.
 Some of us don't want to socialize in a bar to meet somebody we don't even like the next day.
 Think hard.
 If one of the top 10 memories of your life was finally finishing Ulysses, or The Devil Wears Prada, or the x86 Assembly Language Reference Manual, this app is for you.

-## Solution ##
+## How does it solve that problem? ##

   > We have eliminated the need for small talk.
 We suppose that a match of a certain percentage of books could eliminate the need for a bunch of flirty, creepy banter.

   >If for some ungodly reason an attraction doesn't happen, the user will have probably made a good friend or even met a kindred sprit.
 Isn't that the only real currency in life?

-## Quote from You ##
+## Quotes ##
   > *"People have fallen in love over less."* - T. Torres, Founder and CEO

 ## How to Get Started ##
-  > Click over to http://www.bookD8.com to get signed up and matched today!
+  Click over to http://www.bookD8.com to get signed up and matched today!

-## Customer Quote ##
+## Testimonials ##
   > *"I met my husband AND my maid of honor on bookD8, and NOW I'm PREGNANT!
-THANKS bookD8!"* - Marci K., Albuquerque
+THANKS, bookD8!"* - Marci K., Albuquerque

-## Closing and Call to Action ##
+## In closing... ##
-  > Questions, Comments, Concerns?
+  Questions, Comments, Concerns?
 If you didn't get a match, hold on partner!
 We're aquiring new users through illegal data dumps every day!
 Keep checking your email for a match or add new books you never read but wish you had!